 - System: cron and caching - System, a required core module, provides system-wide defaults for storing (caching) web pages to improve efficiency, and performing other essential tasks.

 - Throttle: congestion control - Throttle, an optional core module, provides a congestion control throttling mechanism for automatically detecting a surge in incoming traffic.
+(Throttle was deprecated in 7.x.)

 - Coding Standards and Performance Optimization - Group for Drupal developers, on optimized PHP coding.